GaelVaroquaux/website/content/science/2025_tabicl_table_foundation.rst

 combining very few columns.
 The data-generative processes are actually more subtle, but the idea being that they are plausible for data tables.

+Experience (from us and others) shows that pretraining on a quality data-generation process is crucial to produce a good tabular learner, alike foundation models in other settings.

 |

 TabICL: improved architecture